-Figure 7.9 indicates that segment of the Town's employed work force that commutes by a Car, Truck, or Van - Singularly Occupied experienced the largest increase in number (646) and percent (11.3%) from 1980 to 2000.
+Figure 7.9 indicates that segment of the Town's employed work force that commutes by a Car, Truck, or Van - Singularly Occupied experienced the largest increase (646 and 11.3%) from 1980 to 2000.
 Figure 7.9 also indicates those workers in the Town who commute by Car, Truck, or Van - Carpool experienced the largest percent decrease (8.2%) during this same time period.

 7.3.
-Economic Development Issues and Opportunities
+Economic Development Issues